-This bean and bacon soup starts with one pound of dry northern beans “brought to life” with a few simple steps that prepare them to give forth their fullest flavor.
+This bean and bacon soup starts with one pound of dry northern beans “brought to life” with a few simple steps to give them their fullest flavor.

 When it’s time to start the soup, a few strips of bacon are cooked until crispy and the chopped onions, garlic, and fresh herbs are sautéed in the drippings.
-This process helps deliver smoky bacon flavor to every delicious spoonful.
+The wonderful smoky bacon flavor is ready to be savored in every delicious spoonful.

 May the romance of soup making bring cheer to your soul...